cs-fullstack-fall-2018/django-templates-3-hw-templates-myiahm/README.md

 A template contains variables, which get replaced with values when the template is evaluated, and tags, which control the logic of the template.

+When the template engine encounters a variable, it evaluates that variable and replaces it with the result